MarkMcCaskey/sourcegraph-vim/README.md

 :help SG-VimContents
 ```

-Currently the `usages` function is not implemented and the output of `describe` is poorly formatted, this will be fixed soon.
+Currently the `usages` function is not fully implemented.
+All other major functions work.
+They may need more polishing or bug fixing, but they work at a basic level.